yugabyte/yugabyte-db/docs/content/architecture/concepts.md

 The master stores system metadata such as the information about all the keyspaces, tables, roles, permissions, and assignment of tablets to YB-TServers.
 These system records are replicated across the YB-Masters for redundancy using Raft as well.
 The system metadata is also stored as a DocDB table by the YB-Master(s).

 ### Authoritative source of assignment of tablets to YB-TServers

 The YB-Master stores all tablets and the corresponding YB-TServers that currently host them.
 This map of tablets to the hosting YB-TServers is queried by clients (such as the YQL layer).
 Applications using the YB smart clients for various languages (such as Cassandra or Redis) are very efficient in retrieving data.
 The smart clients query the YB-Master for the tablet to YB-TServer map and cache it.
 By doing so, the smart clients can talk directly to the correct YB-TServer to serve various queries without incurring additional network hops.

 ### Background ops performed throughout the lifetime of the universe

-#### Data placement & load balancing
+#### Data Placement & Load Balancing

 The YB-Master leader does the initial placement (at CREATE table time) of tablets across YB-TServers to enforce any user-defined data placement constraints and ensure uniform load.
 In addition, during the lifetime of the universe, as nodes are added, fail or decommissioned, it continues to balance the load and enforce data placement constraints automatically.

-#### Leader balancing
+#### Leader Balancing

 Aside from ensuring that the number of tablets served by each YB-TServer is balanced across the universe, the YB-Masters also ensures that each node has a symmetric number of tablet-peer leaders across eligible nodes.

 #### Re-replication of data on extended YB-TServer failure